-So how can you be sure you are making sound green decisions when planning a vacation?
-Whether you’re venturing on a road trip, getting ready for a camping expedition or an exotic city break, we’ve listed a few ideas to inspire you to go green.
+So how can you be sure you are making sound eco-friendly and going green decisions when planning a vacation?
+Whether you’re venturing on a road trip, getting ready for a camping expedition or an exotic city break, we’ve listed a few ideas to inspire you to going green.

 Choose your destination carefully